SS-Pradeep/gamification/docs/docs/gamification/Concepts/GamificationLayer.md

 ### 📅 Events

-**Events** represent user actions such as **"completed quiz", "finished lesson", or "logged in"**, events are associated with one or more rules.
+**Events** represent user actions such as **"completed quiz", "finished lesson", or "logged in"**, Each event can have one or more rules linked to it.
 Events also define the **structure of the data (external)** that the system can receive and act upon.

 #### What they do?